ccmchain/ccmchain/README.md

 Mining on the public Ccmchain network is a complex task as it's only feasible using GPUs, requiring an OpenCL or CUDA enabled `ccmminer` instance.
-For information on such a setup, please consult the [EtherMining subreddit](https://www.reddit.com/r/EtherMining/) and the [Genoil miner](https://github.com/Genoil/cpp-ccmchain) repository.
+For information on such a setup, please consult the [CcmchainMining subreddit](https://www.reddit.com/r/CcmchainMining/) and the [Genoil miner](https://github.com/Genoil/cpp-ccmchain) repository.

 In a private network setting, however a single CPU miner instance is more than enough for